thenicealex/Metro-LSTM/README.md

 ## Data Preprocessing

-The following steps were performed to preprocess the data:
+The following steps were performed to pre-process the data:

 - Removed the columns `holiday`, `weather_main`, `weather_description`, and `date_time` as they are not required for the model.
 - Converted the `date_time` column to a datetime object and set it as the index.
 - Created a new column `hour` to store the hour of the day.